Time Efficiency for Creatives (17 time management styles)

 9. Gamification

 For example, in 2023, I did a song-a-day challenge where I wrote and shared one new song everyday for one year.
+This gamified my songwriting routine and forced me to improve my creative discipline and sharpen some important skills.

 So what are some creative tasks or goals that you could gamify?